 This section is dedicated to the study of the LUCID performance as a luminosity monitoring system.
-The Monte Carlo simulation of the full ATLAS detector described in Section 4 is used to simulate the calibration and the measurement event samples.
-The calibration sample consists of 9159 single pp interaction events.
+The Monte Carlo simulation of the full ATLAS detector described in Section 4 is used to simulate the reference sample and the measurement sample.
+The reference sample consists of 9159 single pp interaction events.
 The measurement samples are built by overlapping single pp interactions events according to Poissonian distributions.
 The average number of pp interactions per event (μ{meas}) is extracted from the measurement samples at high luminosity with several methods and the result is compared with the true value (μ{true}).